maximkiesel1/maximkiesel1/README.md

 ![pexels-negative-space-169573](https://user-images.githubusercontent.com/76586244/204130312-37faf66f-3921-441a-bc7c-ccf24c804396.jpg)

-## Hello there! 👋
+## Hello everyone! 👋

 My name is Maxim and I'm a big data enthusiast.
-Currently, I am working at BMW Group as a data scientist.
+Currently, I work at BMW Group as a Data Scientist.

-In my spare time I'm doing my master in data science.
-I also program cool machine learning and data analytics projects.
+In my spare time, I'm doing my Master in Data Science.
+I also program cool projects in the area of machine learning and data analytics.

-Feel free to check them out!
+Feel free to check it out!

 Here are some additional information: